apache/arrow/docs/source/developers/reviewing.rst

 Robustness
 ----------

-- Arrow is a set of open source libraries and will be used in a very wide array of contexts (including fiddling with deliberately artificial data at a Jupyter interpreter prompt).
+* Arrow is a set of open source libraries that will be used in a very wide array of contexts (including fiddling with deliberately artificial data at a Jupyter interpreter prompt).
 If you are writing a public API, make sure that it won't crash or produce undefined behaviour on unusual (but valid) inputs.

-- When a non-trivial algorithm is implemented, defense-in-depth checks can be useful to catch potential problems (such as debug-only assertions, if the language allows them).
+* When a non-trivial algorithm is implemented, defensive coding can be useful to catch potential problems (such as debug-only assertions, if the language allows them).

-- APIs ingesting potentially untrusted data, such as on-disk file formats, should try to avoid crashing or produce silent bugs when invalid or corrupt data is fed to them.
+* APIs ingesting potentially untrusted data, such as on-disk file formats, should try to avoid crashing or produce silent bugs when invalid or corrupt data is fed to them.
 This can require a lot of care that is out of the scope of regular code reviews (such as setting up fuzz testing
   - XXX link to current fuzz setup), but basic checks can still be suggested at the code review stage.

-- When calling foreign APIs, especially system functions or APIs dealing with input / output, do check for errors and propagate them (if the language does not propagate errors automatically, such as C++).
+* When calling foreign APIs, especially system functions or APIs dealing with input / output, do check for errors and propagate them (if the language does not propagate errors automatically, such as C++).

 Performance
 -----------

-- Think about performance, but do not obsess over it.
+* Think about performance, but do not obsess over it.
 Algorithmic complexity is important if input size may be "large" (the meaning of large depends on the context: use your own expertise to decide!).
 Micro-optimizations improving performance by 20% or more on performance-sensitive functionality may be useful as well; lesser micro-optimizations may not be worth the time spent on them, especially if they lead to more complicated code.

-- If performance is important, measure it.
+* If performance is important, measure it.
 Do not satisfy yourself with guesses and intuitions (which may be founded on incorrect assumptions about the compiler or the hardware).
+XXX link to benchmark docs

-- Try to avoid trying to trick the compiler/interpreter/runtime by writing the code in a certain way, unless it's really important.
-These tricks are generally dependent on platform details that may become obsolete, they are often brittle, and they can make code harder to maintain (a common question that can block contributors is "what should I do about this weird hack that my changes need to remove"?).
+* Try to avoid trying to trick the compiler/interpreter/runtime by writing the code in a certain way, unless it's really important.
+These tricks are generally brittle and dependent on platform details that may become obsolete, and they can make code harder to maintain (a common question that can block contributors is "what should I do about this weird hack that my changes would like to remove"?).

-- Avoiding worst-case degenerescence (such as memory blowups when a size estimate is too imprecise) may be more critical than trying to improve the common case by a small amount.
+* Avoiding rough edges or degenerate behaviour (such as memory blowups when a size estimate is inaccurately large) may be more important than trying to improve the common case by a small amount.

 Documentation
 -------------